vicradon/image-kernels-heroku/README.md

 Here is a link to the deployed app on [Heroku](https://image-kernel-app.herokuapp.com/)

+PS: due to Heroku's dyno delay on loading deployed app, I have moved this app to be deployed on [Streamlit Cloud Share](https://bwhiz-image-kernels-heroku-filter-app-6oct32.streamlit.app/).

 Below is a snapshot for a demo of the app :

 ![alt text](https://github.com/Bwhiz/image-kernels-heroku/blob/main/image_kernel_sc.png)